bguplp/line_detector/README.md

 $ roslaunch armadillo2 armadillo2.launch kinect:=true map:="<path_to_map>/<map_file_name.ymal>" have_map:=true move_base:=true amcl:=true lidar:=true
 ```

-open a new terminal and use this command:
+run objects_scanning_service.py in a new terminal with the folowing comand:
 ```
 $ source /home/tal/catkin_ws/devel/setup.bash
 $ rosrun line_detector objects_scanning_service.py
 ```

-open a new terminal and use this command:
+run line_detection_service.py in a new terminal with the folowing comand:
 ```
 $ source /home/tal/catkin_ws/devel/setup.bash
 $ rosrun line_detector line_detection_service.py
 ```

-after all the nodes are running and the required queue is in the camera frame, open a new terminal and use this command:
+after all the nodes are running and the required queue is in the camera frame, open a new terminal and run demo.py in a new terminal with the folowing comand:
 ```
 $ source /home/tal/catkin_ws/devel/setup.bash
 $ rosrun line_detector demo.py